maxlajoie22/qrCodeGeneratorProject/README.md

-# unitConverterProject
+# BreadcrumbsqrCodeGeneratorProject
-uses Python and tkinter to create a GUI for unit conversion
+uses Python and qrcode that creates a qr code for desired url